Best Accent Chairs

 The HomePop Velvet Swoop combines straight and curved lines in hallmark transitional style.
 The clean take on a traditional look make this piece decorative without distracting.
 The velvet upholstery is visually quiet from afar yet engaging up close.
 Assembly is straightforward once you can find and remove the legs from the underside of the chair.
 The velvet matches the retro inclination of the chair, and the stitching is clean.
 The legs feel sturdy in their placement but may need retightening over time.
 The cushion is very soft and complements the soft upholstery.

 We found the Art Leon to do great in an attentive upright seating position but to lack support and cushion for more relaxed, casual use.
-We would recommend some of the other chairs in this review over the Art Leon for lounge use where comfort is key.
-Over a long period, our testers felt the seating was very firm and lamented the lack of a more robust backrest.
+We recommend some of the other chairs in this review over the Art Leon for lounge use where comfort is key.
+Over an extended period, our testers felt the seating was substantial and lamented the lack of a more robust backrest.
 That being said, the Art Leon encourages sitting up straight, and the swivel will be appreciated by those that like to shift their position regularly.
-We found the distressed suede finish to be attractive and appropriate to the overall design but find that the chair needs to "off-gas" it's factory smell.
+We found the distressed suede finish attractive and appropriate to the overall design but found that the chair needs to "off-gas" its factory smell.
 If you are particularly sensitive to smell, perhaps select one of the polyester/cotton color choices and not the suede version.

 The Porthos took a bit of work to assemble and could benefit from having an extra hand at a few key moments.
 The wood is a nice warm tint with a clean, natural finish.
 We did notice a few scuffs at the pre-assembled joints where it looked like perhaps things had been forced together.
 The fabric on the Porthos recalls denim and is a great texture for this chair.
 There is a nice spring in the seat cushion, but unfortunately, a bit of lumpiness between the center of the seat and the cross rails under the knee.
 Overall, it's noticeable that it isn't the highest quality internal support system.
 On the backrest too, we could feel the difference between the softer center of the backrest and the harder perimeter where the wood frame comes into play.